rkr1017/titanic_visualization/README.md

 To address questions raised in feedback_1 a new column named "total" was added in the data table.
 Now the tooltip displayes "Total: number" and not "Survived: number" as before when hovering over bars in a chart "Total passenger number by sex and age".
 It shows counts for total amount of people in each category same as before, but the name of the category was corrected.

+In addition, a texbox with the description of the titanic fron Wikipedia was added with the link to site to accomodate another suggestion from feedback-1.

 Feedback

 Feedback_1.
 I noticed that females survive better.
 And First class passenger survive better, except for the children, where the second class children survived more.